Handze1/Covid-Dashboard/README.md

 3. Choropleth of USA displaying for each county the new cases of covid per 100,000 people in a week with animation over time period

-4. Choropleth of USA displaying for each county the new cases of covid per 100,000 people in a week with animation over time period.
+4. Choropleth of USA displaying for each county weekly deaths reated to covid per 100,000 people in a week with animation over time period.